 I am indicating, of course, no more than broad tendencies.

+Signand Freud interpreted dreams in terms of an energy model , although he was a Viennese, of a primary process modelled on energy accumulation and discharge social

-Signumd Freud interpreted meanings but, although he was a Viennese, he did so in terms of a primary process modelled on energy accumulation and discharge.
-In contrast, a group of American Social scientists defined the orientation of action by the meaning which the actor attaches to it.
-And while we have thorough-going behaviorists for whom, even when awake, we are sommambulists, there is also a third force in psychology that avows the insufficiency both of Freud and of straight-forward experimentalists.
+Sigmand Freud interpreted meanings but he did so in terms

+In contrast, a group of American scientists defined the orientation of action by the meaning which the actor attaches to it.

+And while we have thorough-going behaviorists for whom, even when awake, we are somnambulists, there is also a third force in psychology that avows beth the insufficiency of Freud and of straight-forward experiencentalists.

+- 3) See Joseph Nuttin, "Human motiviation and Freud's Theory of Energy Discharge," in Irwin Sarason (ed.),

+Science and Theory in Psychoanalysis, Princeton, Van Nostrand,

+1965.
+Also Paul Ricoeur, De l'interprétation, essai sur Freud,

+Paris, du Seuil, 1965. - Talcott Parsons and Edward A. Shils (ed.), Toward a

+General Theory of Action, New York, Harper and Row, 1965, p.
+4. - 5) F. W. Matson, The Broken Image, New York, Doubleday, 1964, pp. 38-65. - b) See Abraham Maslow, Toward a Psychology of Being, Princeton, Van Nostrand, 1962.

 In brief, the point I am attempting to make in no way is a contrast between peoples or nations.
 Rather it has to do with a radical dilemma in modern culture.
 Is science to be conceived and worked out in total independence of philosophy or is it not?

-Historically, them, modern science grew out of an opposition to Aristotle.
-Further, its development and its success are to a great extent due to the ground rule of the Royal Society that excluded from consideration questions that could not be settled by an appeal to observation or experiment.
+Historically, then, modern science grew out of an opposition to Aristotle.
+Further, its development and its success are to a great extent due to the ground rule of the Royal Society that excluded from consideration questions that could not be settled by an expeal to observation or experiment.

-G

 Finally, philosophy is not the name of some one thing, such as are physics, chemistry, biology.
 On the contrary, it is the name of a shifting multitude of conflicting things.
 At least, until philosophers reach, if not agreement, then comprehensiveness in their disagreements, it would be suicidal for scientists not to insist on their autonomy.

-Still, this is only one side of the picture.
-For the moment the scientist ceases to speak of the objects in his field and begins to speak of his science itself, he is subscribing to some account of human cognitional activity, to some view of the relation between such activity and its objects, to some opinion on the possible objects to be reached through that relation.
+still, this is only one side of the picture.
+For the moment the scientist ceases to speak of the objects in his field and begins to speak of his science itself, he is subscribing to some was account of human cognitional activity, to some view of the relation between such activity and its objects, to some opinion on the possible objects to be reached through that relation.
 Whether he knows it or not, whether he admits it or not, he is talking cognitional theory, epistemology, and metaphysics.
-Molière depisted the medecin malgré lui, the doctor despite himself.
-The modern scientist with a claim to complete autonomy is the philosophe malgré lui.
+Molière depicted the medical malgré lui, the doctor despite himself.
+The modern scientist with with claim to complete autonomy is the philosophe malgré lui.

-I have been attempting to characterize the reflexive, objectifying superstructure in modern culture, and I may now draw closer to my topic and obserse that the modern notion of science tends to replace theology, which treats of God and all other things in their relation to God, with religious studies, which treat of man in his supposed dealings with God or gods or goddesses.
+I have been attempting to characterize the reflexive, objectifying superstructure in modern culture, and I may now draw closer to my topic and to observe that the modern notion of science tends to replace theology, which treats their of God and of all other things in relation to the and who who in his dealings with God or gods that ever goddesses.